 COVID-19 did not have an adverse impact on the company’s operations, as it falls in the necessary product category, which, in fact, has helped it during the crisis.
 Further, its Monsanto connection has helped increase its distribution reach, and should add to topline and profitability.
 The company could also benefit from the nutrient-based subsidy announced by the government recently.
 Bayer could face a risk from seasonality in India which could affect its growth and sales as a bad year could result in lower demand for fertilisers.
 The company also faces the risk of farmers not adapting to their hybrid seeds offering, despite them being of high quality.

-Coromandel International is one of the leading private sector fertilizer producers in the country with significant presence in South India.
-They are one of the leading producers of industry leading-grade fertilizers.
-The country sees 15-25% crop loss due to pests, diseases and inadequate CPC usage and is coupled with the per hectare consumption of agrochemicals in India at just 0.6 kgs as compared to 5-7 kgs in US and 11-12 kgs in Japan.
-The low CPC (Crop Protection Chemicals) penetration, increasing labour cost and climate change are likely to act as the main growth drivers for CPC in India.
-With close to 3.5 million-ton capacity of fertilisers, Coromandel accounts for about 22% of the domestic production capacity in India.
-Manufacturing units are located at Vizag, Kakinada and Ennore.
+Coromandel International is one of the leading private sector fertilizer producers in the country with a significant presence in South India.
+They are one of the leading producers of industry-leading-grade fertilizers.
+The country sees 15-25% crop loss due to pests, diseases, and inadequate CPC usage and is coupled with the per hectare consumption of agrochemicals in India at just 0.6 kgs as compared to 5-7 kgs in US and 11-12 kgs in Japan.
+The low CPC (Crop Protection Chemicals) penetration, increasing labor cost and climate change are likely to act as the main growth drivers for CPC in India.
+With close to 3.5 million-ton capacity of fertilizers, Coromandel accounts for about 22% of the domestic production capacity in India.
+Manufacturing units are located at Vizag, Kakinada, and Ennore.

 With a 140% hike in fertilizer subsidy for DAP, margins of the fertilizer business have reverted to Rs.
 4,000/tonne.
 Above normal monsoon augurs well for higher fertilizer demand in the Kharif season.
 The additional subsidy of Rs.
 65,000 crores is used to clear past dues of fertilizer companies and has directly benefited Coromandel with a reduction of such an outstanding amount to Rs.
 590 crores in FY21 as against Rs.
 2,316 in FY20.
 A direct impact was seen on the cash flow from operations which now stood at Rs.
 4,150 crores in FY21.